avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 By default these are collected per-job but you can also run them per-test by setting ``per_test = True`` in the ``sysinfo.collect`` section.

-The sysinfo can also be enabled/disabled on the cmdline if needed by ``--sysinfo on|off``.
+The sysinfo is enabled by default and can also be disabled on the cmdline if needed by ``--disable-sysinfo``.

 After the job execution you can find the collected information in ``$RESULTS/sysinfo`` of ``$RESULTS/test-results/$TEST/sysinfo``.
 They